EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 Save and exit the training file after the changes have been made.

 #### Step 1c.
 Run training in Anaconda virtual environment
 All that's left to do is train the model!
 First, move the “train.py” file from the \object_detection\legacy folder into the main \object_detection folder.
+(See the [FAQ](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi#frequently-asked-questions-and-common-errors) for why I am using train.py rather than model_main.py for training.)

 Then, open a new Anaconda Prompt window by searching for “Anaconda Prompt” in the Start menu and clicking on it.
 Activate the “tensorflow1” virtual environment (which was set up in my [previous tutorial](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10)) by issuing: